-That idea/vision is the big bang implimented in my art work.
-That is: suddenly it makes the real big mega bang and energy, light, colors are born and tune into each other, fight for their weight and creation emerges from this interaction.
+That idea/vision is the big bang implemented in my artwork.
+That is: suddenly it makes the real big mega bang and energy, light, and colors are born and tune in to each other, fight for their weight and creation emerges from this interaction.
 All of the actors/forces involved have not yet been determined in their ultimate appearance.

 But while they are still fighting and competing with one another and at the same time approaching each other more and more, a vague picture of what will ultimately find shape emerges.
 But since there is no finished end product – as there is always a change in nature – everything remains vague to a certain extent and yet concrete features can be seen.

-To put this idea into practice is beyond the ability of an old, senile man like me, a thought that belongs to the category of “Tower of Babel” anyway.
+To put this idea into practice is beyond the ability of an old man like me, a thought that belongs to the category of “Tower of Babel” anyway.
 Rather, the attempt is to incorporate considerations about this to a certain extent – that is already difficult enough.
-But maybe in the course of time I will be able to incorporate more aspects of this vision into one picture.
+But maybe over time, I will be able to incorporate more aspects of this vision into one picture.

 I recently presented a picture, Remembering a Landscape, which is part of a small series that I still have to work on.

 This painting below, like the others of the new series, was initially put aside.
 Right from the start, there were some aspects that I liked very much, but as a whole, it showed too many weak points.
 Sometimes it is helpful to let some time pass to gain emotional distance.
 If one then looks at it again, some weak points catch your eye and one can try to correct and improve.
 But this can also lead to losing sight of the original intention and worse, painting a picture to death.
 So before this comes to that, I will perhaps reflect on it again in 1-2 weeks.

 But what I quite like are some parts that reflect very well this breaking out of chaos and how they are taking shape.